spacetimeengineer/mupy/README.md

 # About

-Python manufacturing utility or mupy is a powerful new digital-twin technology implemented as a python pip installable package.
-In it's essence mupy is a platform or a new way to think about design, physical hardware, advanced assemblies, innovative technologies or most generally speaking, systems.
-This package and the tools included empowers users with hardware-class-objects into the python scripting environment. mupy possesses features such as hardware & system generation, assembly & operational simulation, metadata & resources renderings. mupy empowers the user with resources and speed.
+Python Manufacturing Utility or "mupy" is a powerful new digital-twin technology implemented as a Python pip installable package.
+In it's essence mupy is a platform for a new way to think about design, physical hardware, advanced assemblies, innovative technologies, or most generally speaking, system design.
+This package and the tools included empower users with hardware-class-objects in the Python scripting environment. mupy possesses features such as hardware and system generation, assembly and operational simulation, as well as metadata and resource renderings. mupy empowers the user with resources and speed.
 Get dangerous.

+mupuy fearures include:

-- billions (of billions (of billions...)) of identifiable and discernible hardware elements and even more assemblies for 3D print, CNC or any other form of manufacturing
+- Billions (of billions (of billions...)) of identifiable and discernible hardware elements and even more assemblies for 3D print, CNC, or any other form of manufacturing
-- programmatic representation ; of hardware & assemblies ( composing of smaller hardware elements and sub-assemblies ) within virtual 3D workspaces
+- Programmatic representation of hardware & assemblies (composing of smaller hardware elements and sub-assemblies) within virtual 3D workspaces
-- operational & assembly simulations (animations) with real-time programmatic modification capabilities
+- Operational and assembly simulations (animations) with real-time programmatic modification capabilities
-- Integratable with thousands of other python compatible technologies
+- Integratable with thousands of other Python compatible technologies
-- Transfer complete knowledge of your innovations to others
+- Ability to transfer complete knowledge of your innovations to others

 <p align="center">
   <img